Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery

-In the context of PDR, a high-quality synthetic image depicts the presence of valid lesions specific to PDR, and a high level of diversity is indicated by the presence of lesions of different sizes, shapes, and locations as shown in Fig. \ref{Fig.real_synthetic}.
+In the context of PDR, a high-quality synthetic image depicts the presence of valid lesions specific to PDR, and a high level of diversity is indicated by the presence of lesions of different sizes, shapes, and locations, as shown in Fig. \ref{Fig.real_synthetic}.

-There are a few evaluation metrics such as SSIM and PSNR that evaluate the quality of generated images comparing them to ground truth images using image pixel values.
-Other evaluation metrics such as SWD and FID quantify the distance between images to evaluate the quality of images.
-However, it is important to evaluate the diversity of images because GANs should generate synthetic images which are as diversified as real images.
+There are a few evaluation metrics, such as SSIM and PSNR, that evaluate the quality of generated images by comparing them to ground truth images using image pixel values.
+Other evaluation metrics, such as SWD and FID, quantify the distance between images to evaluate the quality of images.
+However, it is important to evaluate the diversity of images because GANs should generate synthetic images that are as diverse as real images.
 Therefore, evaluation metrics that can quantify the quality and diversity of synthetic images should be used.
-Several methods such as neural networks, classification scores, and analysis of Radiologists for evaluating synthetic images have been adopted as indicated in Table. \ref{tab:GansMedicalImages}.
-It is challenging to find evaluation metrics that explicitly evaluate the quality and diversity of synthetic images using significant image features with a comparison of synthetic images to real images.
+Several methods, such as classification scores achieved through neural networks and the analysis of radiologists, for evaluating synthetic images have been adopted, as indicated in Table \ref{tab:GansMedicalImages}.
+It is challenging to find evaluation metrics that explicitly evaluate the quality and diversity of synthetic images using significant image features by comparing synthetic images to real images.